NSMBW-Community/NSMBW-Decomp/docs/CONTRIBUTING.md

 ### Includes

-- For system library includes use:
+- For includes use:

     ```c++
     #include <...>
     ```

-- For game header includes use:

-    ```c++
-    #include "..."
-    ```

-    (These includes are relative to the `include` folder.)
+    (These are relative to the `include` folder.)

 ### Names

 - Names for known symbols should match **exactly**, even including typos in the symbol.
 - Member variables must be prefixed with `m`.
-- Arguments for functions must be prefixed with:
+- Arguments for functions must be prefixed with `p` for pointers.
-  - `p` for pointers
-  - `r` for passed-by-reference

-- Static variables with:
-  - No known symbol must be prefixed with `s`
-  - Global scope must be prefixed with `g`

 - Functions with no symbols must use **camelCase**.

 ### Classes